aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/ClusterId.md

 - Topology Cache maintains separate entries: `"foo"` → `[instance-1, instance-2, instance-3]` and `"bar"` → `[instance-4, instance-5]`
 - Monitor Cache maintains separate monitor threads for each cluster
 - Monitors poll their respective database clusters and update the corresponding topology cache entries

+**The Impact**
-- This isolation prevents cache collisions and ensures correct failover behavior for each cluster
+This isolation prevents cache collisions and ensures correct failover behavior for each cluster.

 ## When to Specify clusterId